-You've probably heard of Maine's pesky biting insects, particularly mosquitoes and black flies, but is their reputation deserved, or is it the exaggeration of visiting city folk not accustomed to the rigors of nature and the outdoors?
+You've probably heard of Maine's pesky biting insects, particularly mosquitoes and black flies.
+But do these insects deserve their bad reputation, or is it the exaggeration of visiting city folk not accustomed to the rigors of nature and the outdoors?

-Here's what you need to know to win the battle with Maine's biting insects:
+Here's what you need to know to win the battle with Maine's most irritating biting insects.

 - Black flies breed in moving water, like rivers and streams.